aa-dish/Automatic-Syntex-Generation-using-Transfer-Learning/README.md

 Natural Language to SysML Code Generation Task

-This is my master's research topic about find and implement the state-of-the art method for natural language to SysML code generation task, I've developed theTransformer-based Model with the help of transfering the knowledge of pre-trained Large Language Models (LLMs): BERT and  CodeBERT.
+This is my master's research topic about find and implement the state-of-the art method for natural language to SysML (Systems Modeling Language) code generation task, I've developed the Transformer-based Model with the help of transfering the knowledge of pre-trained Large Language Models (LLMs): BERT and  CodeBERT.
 I achieved the average test loss of 0.16 and the BLEU Score of 0.85 and CodeBLEU score of 0.97.

 Number of Epochs: 55 (For the exact results mentioned here)